Roquefort: History

 According to legend, Roquefort cheese was discovered when a youth, eating his lunch of bread and ewes' milk cheese, saw a beautiful girl in the distance.
 Abandoning his meal in a nearby cave, he ran to meet her.
 When he returned a few months later, the mold (Penicillium roqueforti) had transformed his plain cheese into Roquefort.

 In 79 AD, Pliny the Elder praised the cheeses of Lozère and Gévaudan and reported their popularity in ancient Rome; in 1737, Jean Astruc suggested that this was a reference to an ancestor of Roquefort.
 The theory was widely taken up, and by the 1860s was being promoted by the Société des Caves.
 Others have dismissed the idea, on the grounds that Pliny does not clearly identify a blue cheese.
 There is no clear consensus on the meaning of Pliny's description—it has been variously interpreted as a reference to fromage frais, cheese pickled in grape-juice, and even fondue, as well as a reference to Roquefort.

 By the middle ages, Roquefort had become a recognized cheese.
 On 4 June 1411, Charles VI granted a monopoly for the ripening of the cheese to the people of Roquefort-sur-Soulzon as they had been doing for centuries.

 By 1820, Roquefort was producing 300 tonnes a year, a figure that steadily increased throughout the next century so that by 1914 it was 9,250.

 In 1925, the cheese was the recipient of France's first Appellation d'Origine Contrôlée when regulations controlling its production and naming were first defined.
 In 1961, in a landmark ruling that removed imitation, the Tribunal de Grande Instance at Millau decreed that, although the method for the manufacture of the cheese could be followed across the south of France, only those cheeses whose ripening occurred in the natural caves of Mont Combalou in Roquefort-sur-Soulzon were permitted to bear the name Roquefort.

 Production

-The mold that gives Roquefort its distinctive character (Penicillium roqueforti) is found in the soil of the local caves.
-Traditionally, the cheesemakers extracted it by leaving bread in the caves for six to eight weeks until it was consumed by the mold.
-The interior of the bread was then dried to produce a powder.
-In modern times, the mold can be grown in a laboratory, which allows for greater consistency.
-The mold may either be added to the curd or introduced as an aerosol through holes poked in the rind.

 Roquefort is made entirely from the milk of the Lacaune breed of sheep.
-Prior to the AOC regulations of 1925, a small amount of cow's or goat's milk was sometimes added.
+Prior to the Appellation d'Origine Contrôlée (AOC) regulations of 1925, a small amount of cow's or goat's milk was sometimes added.
 Around 4.5 L of milk is required to make one kilogram of Roquefort.